 There was an identified lead for infection control as recommended by the published guidance.
-The records showed they were up to date with their infection control training in line with continuing professional development required for their registration with the General Dental Council.
+The lead had completed infection control training in November 2018.
+This was line with continuing professional development required for their registration with the General Dental Council.